futuredapp/Funtasty-iOS-Playbook/README.md

 ## Attribution

-This guidelines are originally forked from https://github.com/hyperoslo/iOS-playbook
+This guideline is originally forked from https://github.com/hyperoslo/iOS-playbook